-- That the Committee considers the Accounts and any issues arising.
-(1) - (2) That the draft Statement of Accounts for the financial year ended 31 March 2009 be approved, and that the Chairman signs and dates the Accounts accordingly. - 1 ACCOUNTS AND AUDIT REGULATIONS (AS AMENDED) - 1.1 Each year Councils must make arrangements for the production, consideration, approval, inspection and audit of their accounts.
-The Account and Audit Regulations set out various requirements in relation to the process and in recent years they have been updated to provide for the following: - Date of Approval Councils have to gain approval of their draft unaudited accounts by 30 June.
+- (1) That the Committee considers the Accounts and any issues arising. - (2) That the draft Statement of Accounts for the financial year ended 31 March 2010 be approved, and that the Chairman signs and dates the Accounts accordingly. - 1 ACCOUNTS AND AUDIT REGULATIONS (AS AMENDED) - 1.1 Each year Councils must make arrangements for the production, consideration, approval, inspection and audit of their accounts.
+The Account and Audit Regulations set out various requirements in relation to the process and in recent years they have been updated to provide for the following: - Date of Approval Councils have to gain approval of their draft unaudited accounts by 30 June. - Certification by Chief Financial Officer (CFO) Previously the certification of the accounts by the CFO was on a 'presents fairly' basis.
+This was because nationally, and mainly as a result of legislative requirements, the presentation of local authority accounts departed significantly from various financial reporting standards and what is known as generally accepted accounting practice.
+As a result of all the changes that have been implemented in recent years, however, from 2009/10 the certification will now be on a 'true and fair' basis.
+Whilst this effectively confirms that local authority published accounts now meet higher standards of accounting practice, in itself this has no significant impact on the authority's actual financial position.

-Signing of Accounts by Chairman The intention behind this requirement is that the Chairman's signature should represent the completion of the Council's approval process for its accounts.
-The requirement for her to sign does not relate to the role of the Chief Financial Officer, as that officer alone is responsible for certifying that the statement of accounts is a proper reflection of the Council's financial position.
-Notwithstanding this, the Committee is required to consider the accounts though it is recognised that practically, it is very difficult for Members (and others) to comment and challenge constructively, on what is a very complex document.
-To help with this, however, some examples of questions that Members may wish to consider are attached at Appendix B. An overview of the accounts will be given at the meeting and in addition, Members may contact the Head of Financial Services beforehand, to discuss the accounts informally.
+Signing of Accounts by Chairman

+The intention behind this requirement is that the Chairman's signature should represent the completion of the Council's approval process for its accounts.
+The requirement for him to sign does not relate to the role of the Chief Financial Officer mentioned above, as that officer alone is responsible for certifying that the statement of accounts is a proper reflection of the Council's financial affairs.
+Notwithstanding this, the Committee is required to consider the accounts though it is recognised that practically, it can be very difficult for Members (and others) to comment and challenge constructively on what is a very complex document.
+An overview of the accounts will be given at the meeting and in addition, Members may contact the Head of Financial Services beforehand, to discuss the accounts informally.